pjohnst5/CoolsterCodes/content/articles/small-sharp-tools.md

 More background for the idea is described under a section on Unix philosophy titled _Tradeoffs between Interface and Implementation Complexity_:

 > One strain of Unix thinking emphasizes small sharp tools, starting designs from zero, and interfaces that are simple and consistent.
 This point of view has been most famously championed by Doug McIlroy.
 Another strain emphasizes doing simple implementations that work, and that ship quickly, even if the methods are brute-force and some edge cases have to be punted.
-Ken Thompson’s code and his maxims about programming have often seemed to lean in this direction.
+Ken Thompson's code and his maxims about programming have often seemed to lean in this direction.

 One example of the Unix-based small, sharp tools that are being referred to here are the basic shell primitives like `cd`, `ls`, `cat`, `grep`, and `tail`, which can be composed in the context of pipelines, redirections, the shell, and the file system itself to work in tandem to build more complex workflows than any could provide on their own.
 The "simple and consistent" interfaces are the Unix conventions such as common idioms between programs for specifying input to consume, and [exit codes](/exit-status) that are re-used between programs.